MikeBeradino/Python-Blender-serial_comm/README.md

     - pip.main(['install', 'pySerial'])

-The .ino can be installed on to your arduino compatable mico controller.
+The .ino can be installed on to your Arduino compatible mico controller.

 Verify that your baud rate / serial port is the same as the .blend file.

+If there are issues installing pySerial via PIP into the Blender python. (see https://blender.stackexchange.com/questions/56011/how-to-use-pip-with-blenders-bundled-python and https://blender.stackexchange.com/questions/81957/blender-2-78c-on-centos-python-environment)